Khorshed-Alom/My-Projects/README.md

   A decentralized voting application where users can vote on-chain.

-> ✨ More projects will be added as I continue learning and building.
+> ✨ More projects will be added later.

 ---